Hormones

 Puberty and puberty blockers

-Content warning: discussions of self-harm and suicide attempts.
-Puberty is a difficult time during many young people’s lives, but for trans and gender diverse young...
+TRIGGER WARNING: Discussions of self-harm and suicide attempts.
+Puberty is a difficult time during many young people’s lives, but for trans and gender-diverse young people...